If you research tropical building materials online, you will undoubtedly run into bamboo as an option.

 Traditional Bamboo Homes In Panama

-As the last 2 photos on this page show, the bamboo typically used to build homes in Panama is what is easily grown and harvested here.
-A fast growing golden bamboo.
+As these 2 photos show, the bamboo typically used to build homes in Panama is what is easily grown and harvested here.
+A fast-growing golden bamboo.

-It is not the type of bamboo that North Americans think about as appropriate for construction.
+It is not the type of bamboo that North Americans think of as appropriate for construction.
 That is because it is not.
-These homes are constructed knowing the bamboo will need to be replaced every few years.
+These are not permanent structures.
+These homeowners know they will need to replace the bamboo in these small houses every few years.

 Bamboo For Temporary or Interior Installations